- Climate statement

 Bring your bottles

 Wherever possible we’ll avoid single-use plastics.
-The Mill will provide jugs of water for attendees and collaborators.
+The Mill will provide jugs of water for attendees and collaborators to our in-person events.

 We urge everyone coming along to bring your own refillable bottles and travel mugs.